 Her hair too is usually at its most lush density and soft manageability.
 A pregnant woman’s scalp hair growth (anagen) cycle – usually a constant 85-90% – may increase to 95% during her 2nd + 3rd trimesters.
 Only during her young adolescence would a woman’s scalp hair follicles be so active in growth (Dawber+ Van Neste: 1995).

-The two dominant female sex hormones (Oestradiol + Progesterone*) increase immensely to help support the growth and development of the unborn child, and these hormonal surges have a ‘flow-on’ effect to hair growth – adding to the expectant mother’s radiance.
+The two dominant female sex hormones (Oestradiol + Progesterone (1)) increase immensely to help support the growth and development of the unborn child, and these hormonal surges have a ‘flow-on’ effect to hair growth – adding to the expectant mother’s radiance.

-It is unacceptable in a modern health system that pregnant women should be allowed to proceed through pregnancy with severe iron, iodine, vitamin D or other nutritional deficiency.
-One West Australian woman who consulted me was found to have an iron storage (ferritin) of 8ug/L (range: 20-300) at six months pregnancy.
+It is unacceptable in a modern health system that pregnant women should be allowed to proceed through pregnancy with significant iron, iodine, vitamin D or other nutritional deficiency crucial to the baby’s development.

-There are now many studies () which demonstrate that an optimal Vitamin D status (i.e.: >100nmol/L) during pregnancy is essential for both maternal well-being and in-utero development of the child.
-There is also a growing awareness of the link between gestational Vitamin D deficiency in the pregnant mother and autism in her still-unborn child: Canadian Paediatric Society.
+There are now many studies (www.vitamindcouncil.org) which demonstrate that an optimal Vitamin D status (i.e.: 200nmol/L) during pregnancy is essential for both maternal well-being and in-utero development of the child.
+There is also a growing awareness of the link between gestational Vitamin D deficiency in the pregnant mother and autism in her unborn child: Canadian Paediatric Society.
 Vitamin D supplementation: Recommendations for Canadian mothers and infants.
-Paediatr Child Health 2007;12(7):583-9 + Cannell JJ.
-Autism and Vitamin D. Med Hypotheses 2008;70(4):750-9.
+Paediatr Child Health 2007; 12(7):583-9 + Cannell JJ.
+Autism and Vitamin D. Med Hypotheses 2008; 70(4):750-9.

-Chan (2015) believes pregnant Women should supplement sensibly with organic forms of Iron, Zinc (as ‘Picolinate’) and its synergistic partner Selenium; Vitamin D (especially if pregnant through Autumn-Winter months) & Iodine (essential for the baby’s developing brain and future I.Q.)
+Chan (2015) believes pregnant Women should supplement sensibly with organic forms of Iron, Zinc (ideally as ‘Picolinate’ which does not interfere with the absorption of iron); Vitamin D (especially if pregnant through Autumn-Winter months) and Iodine – together with its synergistic partner Selenium.